 - Written by

-- Sibel Vurdu, Solicitor
+- Sibel Vurdu, Associate Solicitor

 The COVID-19 adjusted right to work check process which applied until 16 May 2021 has now been extended and will remain in place until 20 June 2021.